weserv/images/README.md

 See our [wiki documentation](https://github.com/andrieslouw/imagesweserv/wiki) or [API reference](https://images.weserv.nl/) for information on using images.weserv.nl.

+## Docker deployment

+For information on Docker deployment, please read the [Docker installation instructions](DOCKER.md).

 ## Submitting Bugs and Suggestions

 We track support tickets, issues and feature requests using the [GitHub issue tracker](https://github.com/andrieslouw/imagesweserv/issues).